evansd/whitenoise/docs/django.rst

 Python package installed, usually by running ``pip install brotlipy`` and updating your ``requirements.txt`` file.

-Brotli is supported by Firefox, Chrome and no doubt other browsers too.
+Brotli is supported by `all major browsers <https://caniuse.com/#feat=brotli>`_ (except IE11).
 WhiteNoise will only serve brotli data to browsers which request it so there are no compatibility issues with enabling brotli support.

 Also note that browsers will only request brotli data over an HTTPS connection.